IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - When I click on the proposal discussion link.
 - Then I should be able to set my username.

-## 8M: Comment on Any Proposed Governance Action Anonymously
+## 8M: Disable Comment For Anonymous User on Any Proposed Governance Action

-**User Story:** As an Ada Holder without a username, I want to comment on any proposed governance action.
+**User Story:** As an Ada Holder without a username, I want to be unable to comment on any proposed governance action.

 ### Acceptance Criteria

 - Given that I am an Ada Holder and have not set a username.
 - When I view any proposed governance action.
-- Then I should be able to comment on it anonymously.
+- Then I should not be permitted to comment on it anonymously.

 ## 8N: Reply to Comments of Proposed Governance Action